ryan-roemer/backbone-testing/README.md

 Note that this repository has been updated since the publication of **[Backbone.js Testing][packt]** on July 12, 2013.
-The enumerated versions of all third party libraries are indicated by the most current version in the repository with the published version optionally provided in parenthesis when different.
+The enumerated versions of all third party libraries are indicated by the most current version in the repository with the published version noted in parenthesis when different.

 The core Backbone.js components used are: